mcbuehler/Seg2Eye/README.md

 # Content-Consistent Generation of Realistic Eyes with Style
 [Project page](https://ait.ethz.ch/projects/2019/seg2eye/) |  [Paper](https://arxiv.org/abs/1911.03346)

+This README describes the Seg2Eye model.
+For the Refiner model, please have a look at [this folder](refinenet/).

 ## Abstract
 Accurately labeled real-world training data can be scarce, and hence recent works adapt, modify or generate images to boost target datasets.